 1. Lucie Vorlickova

 Persons with lumbar disc herniation and nerve - root syndrome form a considerable part of patients spectrum in the neurologist and physiotherapist clinics.
-The aim of this research was to evaluate the influence of disc herniation on the values of vibratory sensation and to determine the values of the vibratory sensation differences between a lower extremity with root syndrom and a lower extremity without nerve - root syndrome.
+The aim of this research was to evaluate the influence of disc herniation on the values of vibratory sensation and to determine the values of the vibratory sensation differences between a lower extremity with root syndrome and a lower extremity without nerve - root syndrome.
 Vibrameter type IV was used for measurements.
 The research group consisted of 15 probands (age 41.53 ± 12.77) with L4/L5 or L5/S1 disc herniation diagnosis.
 The control group consisted of 15 probands (age 37.33± 14,05) without any chronic back pain.
-With the statistical analysis of the values there were found significantly higher vibratory sensation in patiens with disc hernia.
-There were found significantly higher vibratory sensation in the lower limb with nerve -root syndrome in all of the location (metatarsophalangeal joint of the thumb, malleolus medialis and tuberositas tibiae), with excerption of spina iliaca anterior superior.
-This study indicates the possibility of using vibratory sensation testing as a tool that can help improve the diagnosis and therefore a treatment method for patients with disc hernia.
+With the statistical analysis of the values there significantly higher vibratory sensation were found in patients with disc hernia.
+Similarly, significantly higher vibratory sensations were found in the lower limb with nerve -root syndrome in all of the locations (metatarsophalangeal joint of the thumb, malleolus medialis and tuberositas tibiae), with the exception of the spina iliaca anterior superior.
+This study indicates the possibility of using vibratory sensation testing as a tool to help improve diagnosis and therefore treatment for patients with disc hernia.

 2. Jana Kopecka